fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2020-07-14-JinshenLi.md

 # Self-introduction is described in the third person, including information such as educational experience
 ---

-Yiming Li is a master student at SCS, Fudan University, and supervised by Prof. Wenqiang Zhang.
-She received her B.E. degree from Qingdao University.
-Her research interests include computer vision and deep learning.
+Jinshen Li is a master student at SCS, Fudan University, and supervised by Prof. Wenqiang Zhang.
+He received his B.E. degree from Donghua University.
+His research interests include computer vision and deep learning.